1. Observance of Regulations & Behaviour

 (e) Each member of a tandem pair and each reserve rider must complete a separate entry form for the event.

-(f) The steersman on any tandem must be a person of 18 years or over.
+(f) The steersperson on any tandem must be a person of 18 years or over.

 (g) Competitors under 12 years of age may compete on the rear of a tandem.

-(h) Tandems shall be started at intervals of not less than one minute.
+(h) Subject to regulation 3 (30 second intervals), tandems shall be started at intervals of not less than one minute.

 (i) Each tandem shall be allocated one number that shall be worn by the rear rider.